Black Politics Now

 Plaintiffs drop federal lawsuits challenging North Carolina’s new congressional map

-Maryland’s Governor’s Redistricting Advisory Commission voted to approve a new proposed congressional map that could reshape the state’s political landscape and potentially give Democrats control of all eight of Maryland’s U.S. House seats.
+Maryland’s Governor’s Redistricting Advisory Commission voted in January to approve a new proposed congressional map that could reshape the state’s political landscape and potentially give Democrats control of all eight of Maryland’s U.S. House seats.
 The decision reached in a close 3–2 vote advances the map to the Maryland General Assembly, where lawmakers will amend, debate, and vote on it in the coming weeks.

 The commission’s action represents a significant shift in Maryland’s congressional boundaries ahead of the 2026 elections and follows weeks of public hearings and behind-closed-doors negotiations among political leaders and stakeholders.